-- Learning: Grade 2 and 5 students will take a learning assessment in 2016, and the results will be used to inform the country's teaching and learning practices.
+- Learning: While the Grade 2 students have already been assessed, Grade 6 students will take a learning assessment in 2017, and the results from both will be used to inform the country's teaching and learning practices.

 The ministry of education leads the Education Sector Working Group in Rwanda, which includes development partners and representatives from civil society organizations.
 There is a good collaboration among the education partners in the country.
 The coordinating agency is DFID.

-As part of a pooled fund, the latest GPE grant to Rwanda has contributed to the following results in the education sector:
+The GPE grant to Rwanda has contributed to the following significant results in the education sector:

 - The number of students in pre-primary has increased from 183,645 in 2015 to 190,100 in 2016,

 - The pre-primary gross enrollment rate has increased from 20.2% in 2015 to 23.7% in 2016,